Enrolment

 1. Check your eligibility: Use School Finder to confirm if your address is within our local intake area.

-3. Apply online: Application to Enrol in a NSW Government School Form.
+2. Apply online: Application to Enrol in a NSW Government School Form.
 Please ensure all fields one the enrolment form.

-4. Download a paper version: Application to Enrol in a NSW Government School Form.
+3. Download a paper version: Application to Enrol in a NSW Government School Form.
 Please ensure all fields are completed and returned with all the relevant documents to our school's front office.

-5. Translated version: Translated Application to Enrol in a NSW Government School Form.
+4. Translated version: Translated Application to Enrol in a NSW Government School Form.

-6. Online enrolment
+5. Online enrolment

 Please contact our office staff if you have any questions or need more information.
 Contact us

-Year 6 into Year 7 Enrolment
+Year 6 into Year 7 enrolment procedure

 Use the school finder tool to locate your local high school School finder

-School Selection
+School selection

 The EOI allows you to indicate which high school(s) you would like your child to attend.
+You can apply if you are out of the school area.

-Enrolment Application
+Enrolment application

 After submitting the EOI and it has been assessed, the chosen high school(s) will issue an official enrolment application.

-Placement Offer
+Placement offer

 A place will then be offered at a government high school, often your local high school, after assessment of the application.